1rthurdls/graph_database_TD2/README.md

 ##  What’s inside

 - `app/` — Python application code (scripts or API that interacts with the database).
 - `postgres/init/` — SQL files that initialize and seed Postgres automatically on first start.
+- `submission/` — The screenshots and short note files required to validate the lab.
 - `docker-compose.yml` — Orchestrates the stack (database and, if defined, the app).

 ---